-Centenary University's School of Professional Studies' Setting
+School of Professional Studies Locations

 Located in Northwest New Jersey, Centenary's Parsippany Learning Center is located on a corporate campus in a residential area of Parsippany, a community of 16,000 people.
 Nearby, in town or at shopping malls, are most of the shops, services, and conveniences to meet students' personal needs.
 Parsippany is also close to interstate highways, providing access to major metropolitan areas such as New York City, which is just an hour away.
+SPS also maintains a corporate campus in Edison, NJ, in the MetroVIew complex in close proximity to Metropark Train Station, a NJ Transit and Amtrack hub.